Teksten van

 hill.

-there was one where the
+was one where the

 lights wouldn’t go on until you